atefben/fdc/src/FDC/CoreBundle/Resources/doc/informations.md

 ##Entities

-When using the global command or running it on translated entities (such as Article or Theme...)
+When using the following command or running it on entity

 ```
 php app/console doctrine:generate:entities